psaikido/hugle.uk/pages/hk/bucket/shoes.md

 wrestling
 about karma

-after all the refuting
-and defending of positions
+after every hair was split
 at last the morning came
+and so
 tired out
+and non the wiser
+the unstoppable force
+and the immovable object
-they left
+got up and left

 which shoe each of them
-put on first
+put on first?
 that was free will

 the second?